udehokechukwu96-tech/Electronics-Sales-Analysis-Dashboard-2025-/README.md

 ## 1. Revenue & Profitability Performance

-◻️ The business generated **₦2.33B** in revenue with a **20%** profit margin, indicating healthy operational efficiency.
+(a) The business generated **₦2.33B** in revenue with a **20%** profit margin, indicating healthy operational efficiency.

-◻️ Profitability remains strong, but cost control remains critical as COGS represents **~80%** of revenue.
+(b) Profitability remains strong, but cost control remains critical as COGS represents **~80%** of revenue.

 **Insight:** Sustaining or improving margin requires supplier optimization and cost management strategies.

 ## 2. Sales Representative Performance

-◻️ Sales revenue is moderately concentrated among top performers.
+(a) Sales revenue is moderately concentrated among top performers.

-◻️ Peter leads with **₦434.8M,** followed by Musa and David.
+(b) Peter leads with **₦434.8M,** followed by Musa and David.

 **Insight:** Performance benchmarking can help identify best practices from top reps and replicate them across the team.

 ## 3. Product Profit Concentration

-◻️ Laptop A13 significantly outperforms other products in profit contribution.
+(a) Laptop A13 significantly outperforms other products in profit contribution.

-◻️ A small group of products drives a large share of total profit.
+(b) A small group of products drives a large share of total profit.

 **Insight:**
 The company should:

-◻️ Prioritize inventory availability for high-margin products
+(a) Prioritize inventory availability for high-margin products

-◻️ Consider promotional campaigns for mid-tier performers
+(b) Consider promotional campaigns for mid-tier performers

-◻️ Reassess low-profit products for pricing or cost optimization
+(c) Reassess low-profit products for pricing or cost optimization

 ## 4. Geographic Cost Distribution